sf-wdi-19-20/w8_project_vagabond/readme.md

 1. **What are the major milestones or components that need to be completed?** How can these be turned into tasks that group members can complete in pairs?
 Where do these milestones overlap and how those related tasks be managed?

 1. **What milestones are you and your group members interested in working on?** How can you effectively delegate the work into pairs so that each group member is interested, challenged, and productive?

+## Presentation

+Each group will present their project on **Friday, August 14th** starting at **9:17am**.
+Your group's presentation should be **5 minutes or less** and cover the following:

+* Quick demo of your app (1 minute)
+* Each group member should answer the following:
+  * What parts of the project did you work on?
+  * What did you learn about the process of working in a group?